Wolverine World Wide (NYSE:WWW) Updates FY 2022 Earnings Guidance

-Wolverine World Wide (NYSE:WWW – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
-The company provided earnings per share guidance of $2.50-$2.65 for the period, compared to the consensus earnings per share estimate of $2.58.
+Wolverine World Wide (NYSE:WWW – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
+The company provided earnings per share (EPS) guidance of $2.50-$2.65 for the period, compared to the consensus estimate of $2.58.
 The company issued revenue guidance of $2.77 billion-$2.85 billion, compared to the consensus revenue estimate of $2.80 billion.

-A number of analysts have recently issued reports on WWW shares.
-Telsey Advisory Group decreased their target price on Wolverine World Wide from $32.00 to $30.00 and set a market perform rating for the company in a report on Thursday, February 24th.
-B. Riley dropped their price target on Wolverine World Wide from $37.00 to $35.00 in a research report on Thursday, February 24th.
-StockNews.com assumed coverage on Wolverine World Wide in a research note on Thursday, March 31st.
-They set a hold rating for the company.
-Piper Sandler lowered their price objective on Wolverine World Wide from $34.00 to $28.00 and set a neutral rating for the company in a research note on Wednesday, February 23rd.
-Finally, CL King decreased their price target on Wolverine World Wide from $42.00 to $29.00 in a research note on Thursday, May 12th.
-Six investment analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-According to data from MarketBeat, the company presently has a consensus rating of Hold and a consensus target price of $34.70.
+Wolverine World Wide (NYSE:WWW – Get Rating) last announced its quarterly earnings results on Wednesday, May 11th.
+The textile maker reported $0.41 earnings per share for the quarter, topping analysts’ consensus estimates of $0.39 by $0.02.
+Wolverine World Wide had a return on equity of 27.39% and a net margin of 1.57%.
+The company had revenue of $614.80 million during the quarter, compared to analysts’ expectations of $605.12 million.
+As a group, sell-side analysts forecast that Wolverine World Wide will post 2.58 earnings per share for the current fiscal year.

-The firm also recently announced a quarterly dividend, which will be paid on Monday, August 1st.
-Shareholders of record on Friday, July 1st will be paid a $0.10 dividend.
-The ex-dividend date of this dividend is Thursday, June 30th.
-This represents a $0.40 dividend on an annualized basis and a yield of 2.04%.
-Wolverine World Wide’s payout ratio is 85.11%.
+WWW has been the subject of several research analyst reports.
+UBS Group cut their target price on shares of Wolverine World Wide from $29.00 to $24.00 and set a neutral rating for the company in a research note on Tuesday, March 8th.
+StockNews.com assumed coverage on shares of Wolverine World Wide in a research note on Thursday, March 31st.
+They issued a hold rating for the company.
+Telsey Advisory Group decreased their price target on shares of Wolverine World Wide from $32.00 to $30.00 and set a market perform rating on the stock in a research note on Thursday, February 24th.
+Piper Sandler dropped their price objective on shares of Wolverine World Wide from $34.00 to $28.00 and set a neutral rating for the company in a research note on Wednesday, February 23rd.
+Finally, B. Riley cut their target price on Wolverine World Wide from $37.00 to $35.00 in a research report on Thursday, February 24th.
+Six analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
+According to MarketBeat.com, Wolverine World Wide presently has a consensus rating of Hold and an average price target of $34.70.

-In related news, Director Brenda J. Lauderback sold 4,975 shares of the company’s stock in a transaction dated Monday, February 28th.
-The stock was sold at an average price of $23.34, for a total transaction of $116,116.50.
-The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Also, CEO Brendan Hoffman bought 5,000 shares of the company’s stock in a transaction that occurred on Tuesday, March 8th.
-The shares were bought at an average price of $21.65 per share, for a total transaction of $108,250.00.
-The disclosure for this purchase can be found here.
-Insiders own 4.73% of the company’s stock.
+In other news, CEO Brendan Hoffman bought 5,000 shares of the firm’s stock in a transaction dated Tuesday, March 8th.
+The shares were bought at an average price of $21.65 per share, with a total value of $108,250.00.
+The purchase was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, Director Jeffrey M. Boromisa sold 4,788 shares of the company’s stock in a transaction that occurred on Tuesday, March 8th.
+The shares were sold at an average price of $22.02, for a total value of $105,431.76.
+The disclosure for this sale can be found here.
+4.40% of the stock is owned by insiders.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the business.
-Morgan Stanley grew its position in Wolverine World Wide by 132.8% during the second quarter.
-Morgan Stanley now owns 473,595 shares of the textile maker’s stock worth $15,930,000 after buying an additional 270,183 shares in the last quarter.
-Royal Bank of Canada lifted its stake in shares of Wolverine World Wide by 13.6% in the 3rd quarter.
-Royal Bank of Canada now owns 28,755 shares of the textile maker’s stock valued at $856,000 after acquiring an additional 3,436 shares during the last quarter.
-LPL Financial LLC lifted its stake in shares of Wolverine World Wide by 25.9% in the 3rd quarter.
-LPL Financial LLC now owns 9,747 shares of the textile maker’s stock valued at $291,000 after acquiring an additional 2,005 shares during the last quarter.
-Janus Henderson Group PLC bought a new position in shares of Wolverine World Wide in the 3rd quarter valued at $247,000.
-Finally, Renaissance Technologies LLC lifted its stake in shares of Wolverine World Wide by 93.3% in the 4th quarter.
-Renaissance Technologies LLC now owns 22,999 shares of the textile maker’s stock valued at $663,000 after acquiring an additional 11,099 shares during the last quarter.
-93.90% of the stock is currently owned by hedge funds and other institutional investors.
+Several hedge funds have recently modified their holdings of WWW.
+Select Equity Group L.P. bought a new stake in shares of Wolverine World Wide in the first quarter valued at approximately $16,264,000.
+Vanguard Group Inc. boosted its stake in shares of Wolverine World Wide by 4.2% in the first quarter.
+Vanguard Group Inc. now owns 9,388,933 shares of the textile maker’s stock valued at $211,815,000 after buying an additional 381,825 shares during the period.
+BlackRock Inc. boosted its stake in shares of Wolverine World Wide by 2.8% in the fourth quarter.
+BlackRock Inc. now owns 12,503,983 shares of the textile maker’s stock valued at $360,240,000 after buying an additional 336,265 shares during the period.
+Morgan Stanley boosted its stake in shares of Wolverine World Wide by 132.8% in the second quarter.
+Morgan Stanley now owns 473,595 shares of the textile maker’s stock valued at $15,930,000 after buying an additional 270,183 shares during the period.
+Finally, Marshall Wace LLP boosted its stake in shares of Wolverine World Wide by 2,091.2% in the fourth quarter.
+Marshall Wace LLP now owns 189,958 shares of the textile maker’s stock valued at $5,474,000 after buying an additional 181,289 shares during the period.
+Institutional investors and hedge funds own 93.90% of the company’s stock.

 About Wolverine World Wide (Get Rating)